yegor256/blog/_drafts/rate.md

 it a few times, even better.
 However, if you earned no certifications in your entire career, it is one of the following reasons:

-You're **afraid to lose**.
+First, you're **afraid to lose**.
 A serious certification may cost a few hundred dollars (I paid over $700 for [SCEA](https://en.wikipedia.org/wiki/Oracle_Certification_Program)) and you will not get a refund if you fail.
 If you're afraid to lose, you're afraid to fight.
 This means, you'll chicken out in a real-life situation, where a complex problem will need to be solved.

-You **don't invest** into your profile.
+Second, you **don't invest** into your profile.
 This most probably means that you don't want to change companies and prefer to find a peaceful office, where you can stay forever.
 I remember I said once to a friend of mine &mdash;
 "you will greately improve your CV if you pass this certification".
 He answered with a smile &mdash; "I hope I won't need a CV any more, I like this company".
 This attitude is very beneficial for the company you're working for, but it is definitely against you.

+In my experience, the best team players are those who work for themselves.
+Healthy individualism is a key success factor.
+If your primary objective is to earn for yourself (money, reputation, skills, or knowledge) &mdash;
+you will be very effective in our projects.
+Certifications in your profile is an indicator of that healthy individualism we're looking for.

 ## <span style="color:red">-1</span> Skills Variety